gardener/gardener/docs/extensions/provider-local.md

 #### `Ingress`

-Gardenlet creates a wildcard DNS record for the Seed's ingress domain pointing to the `nginx-ingress-controller`'s LoadBalancer.
+The gardenlet creates a wildcard DNS record for the Seed's ingress domain pointing to the `nginx-ingress-controller`'s LoadBalancer.
 This domain is commonly used by all `Ingress` objects created in the Seed for Seed and Shoot components.
 However, provider-local implements the `DNSRecord` extension API (see the [`DNSRecord`section](#dnsrecord)).
 To make `Ingress` domains resolvable on the host, this controller reconciles all `Ingresses` and creates `DNSRecords` of type `local` for each host included in `spec.rules`.